Kimberly-Clark: KimWipes

 KimWipes are a type of cleaning tissue commonly used in laboratories.
 They are intended for applications in which leaving lint or fibers on a surface would be undesirable, such as on slides and pipettes.
 They are sometimes used to clean lenses, but use on optical lenses with special water- and solvent-based coatings may cause light blemishes, and the manufacturer recommends using a wipe specifically designed for use with coated lenses.
-KimWipes are composed of virgin wood pulp from certified forests, with few chemical additives, with utility beyond paper towels.
+KimWipes are composed of virgin wood pulp from certified forests, with few chemical additives.

 WypAll

 WypAll is a brand name for cleaning towels, wipes, and cloths.
 They are used in industrial settings and laboratories.

 DryNites

 DryNites are a version of GoodNites sold in Europe and Australasia.